daccadtop/vicidial-alma9.4-ast18/README.md

 ./standard-db.sh
 ```

-# Install Webphone and SSL cert for VICIDIAL
+# Install Webphone and SSL cert for TOP DIALER
 # DO THIS IF YOU HAVE PUBLIC DOMAIN WITH PUBLIC IP ONLY

 ```